Halfwai/HealthCareApp/README.md

-# HealthCareApp
+# Health Care App

-Health care system built using ESP8266 microcontrollers and off the shelf sensors
+An IoT device designed to help seniors live more independent lives.
+Utilizing three ESP8266 devices and a range of off-the-shelf sensors, and developed using the Arduino IDE.